omegaml/omegaml/docs/source/quickstart/usp.rst

 Start small, scale easily
 -------------------------

-omega|ml's philosophy is to provide both novice and expert users a fast start while enabling them to scale easily and at any time.
+omega-ml's philosophy is to provide both novice and expert users a fast start while enabling them to scale easily and at any time.
 It does so by providing a ready-made environment that works the same from laptop to cloud, as well as across clouds -- without code change.